Ibanez1998/ZipCodes-CDP-Lookup/README.md

-# CDP API Lookup
+# CDP API Lookup - Direct Real Estate API Integration

-A comprehensive real estate API that provides listing status, market data, and property insights for Apify platform.
+A comprehensive real estate API that directly integrates with Zillow.com and Realtor.com APIs, bypassing RapidAPI to provide listing status, market data, and property insights on the Apify platform.

 ## Features